 We want to thank the following organizations for the work they do, and for allowing us to contribute.
 These organizations provide more than just essentials – in this time of great uncertainty, these organizations are serving up safety, peace, and justice to our most vulnerable.
-The situation created by COVID-19 is horribly unfair to a huge percentage of our population, and the work of these organization helps to ease those burdens, making social distancing possible.

 North East Emergency Distribution (NEED DFW)

 NEED DFW is a faith-based charity with locations in Haltom City and Hurst that provides short-term emergency assistance including food, clothing, and financial support to over 8,000 families annually.
 COVID-19 has forced a temporary closure of their Twice Blessed Resale Boutique in Hurst.
 We are supporting NEED DFW with an $8,000 donation.

 Union Gospel Mission of Tarrant County is a united Christian organization and ministry dedicated to providing love, hope, respect and a new beginning for the homeless in Tarrant County.
 UGM-TC is more than a shelter, guiding individuals through a myriad of services with the goal of helping each person and/or family achieve productive independence.
 Our $5,000 donation will help to offset some of the extra costs related to COVID-19 including additional cleaning supplies, as well as prepared meals for residents, as many cooks are out because of COVID-19 concerns.